Association of Accountants and Auditors of Republic of Srpska

 Member | Established: 1996 | Member since 2004

-The AAARS was established in 1996 and its membership is comprised of Authorized Auditors, CAs, CATs as well as Forensic Accountants.
+The AAARS was established in 1996 and its membership is comprised of Authorized Auditors (AAs), Certified Accountants (CAs), and Certified Accounting Technicians (CATs).
 The activities of the association are overseen by the Ministry of Finance.

-The association collaborates with other regional professional accountancy organizations on the advancement of the profession.
-Within a framework of regional cooperation, the AAARS works with the Association of Accountants and Auditors of Serbia and the Institute of Certified Accountants of Montenegro to translate IFRS, IFRS for SMEs, IPSAS, ISA, and the IESBA Code of Ethics.
-In addition to being a member of IFAC, the AAARS is a founding member of the South Eastern European Partnership on Accountancy Development and in December 2015, the AAARS became a full member of Accountancy Europe.
+The association collaborates with other regional professional accountancy organizations on the advancement of the profession and to translate IFRS, IFRS for SMEs, IPSAS, ISA, and the IESBA Code of Ethics.
+In addition to being a member of IFAC, the AAARS is a founding member of the Southeastern European Partnership on Accountancy Development and is also a member of Accountancy Europe.

 Statements of Membership Obligation (SMO)